awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

   + `resources` – Optional\.
 If you specify an array of network interfaces, CloudWatch collects metrics from only those interfaces\.
 Otherwise, metrics for all devices are collected\.
 You can also specify `*` as the value to collect metrics from all interfaces\.
   + `measurement` – Specifies the array of networking metrics to be collected\.
 Possible values are `bytes_sent`, `bytes_recv`, `drop_in`, `drop_out`, `err_in`, `err_out`, `packets_sent`, and `packets_recv`\.
 This field is required if you include `net`\.

-    To see the default units for each `net` metric, see [Metrics Collected by the CloudWatch Agent on Linux Instances](metrics-collected-by-CloudWatch-agent.md#linux-metrics-enabled-by-CloudWatch-agent)\.
+    To see the default units for each `net` metric, see [Metrics Collected by the CloudWatch Agent on Linux and macOS Instances](metrics-collected-by-CloudWatch-agent.md#linux-metrics-enabled-by-CloudWatch-agent)\.

     Within the entry for each individual metric, you might optionally specify one or both of the following:
     + `rename` – Specifies a different name for this metric\.